 9. Focus on hygiene

 A personal hygiene routine can protect you from illnesses, boost your confidence, and improve your quality of life.
-Examples include showering daily and visiting the barber or salon for a regular haircut.
+For example, showering daily and visiting the barber or salon for a regular haircut can make a big difference.

 10. Always keep learning